 Duration: 4-day minimum.
 Maximum is as long as your visa will allow

-Days/Hours: After the 4 day minimum (Wed-Sat) you may set your own schedule, volunteering half or full days on Monday and/or Wednesday through Saturdays.
+Days/Hours: After the 4 day minimum (Wed-Sat) you may set your own schedule, volunteering half or full days on Wednesday through Saturdays.
 The shelter is closed to volunteers on Sundays and on Tuesdays to allow time for staff meetings and specialized veterinary projects.